-This week Thenue Housing revealed it would improve over 100 properties enhancing their appearance and making them warmer too.
+This week Thenue Housing revealed we would improve over 100 properties enhancing their appearance and making them warmer too.

-Thenue Housing gratefully acknowledges funding from Glasgow City Council without whose involvement this work could not have gone ahead.
+Thenue Housing gratefully acknowledge funding from Glasgow City Council without whose involvement this work could not have gone ahead.

-The Council was instrumental in providing money to the tune of over £200,000 to enable Thenue to carry out these improvements.
+The Council is instrumental in providing money to the tune of over £200,000 to enable Thenue to press on with these improvements.